 Or what about pages that are in one segment but NOT in the other?
 Simple: just drag the segment you want to exclude to the And not included in container.

 On the left of the screen you can add or remove filter criteria and on the right you can set the filter values.
-All the way at the top you’ll find the Edit details button which you can use to change the name, short code or color of the segment.
+All the way at the top you’ll find the Edit label button which you can use to change the name, short code/icon or color of the segment.
 Once done simply click the Save updates button!